 10 Once Upon A Time…In Hollywood (2019)

-The New Yorker film critic Richard Brody applauds Tarantino’s take on this important era.
-“The movie draws a very clear line regarding the end of that classic age: it’s set in 1969, at a time when the studios were in financial crisis owing to their trouble keeping up with the changing times, and its plot involves the event that’s widely cited as the end of an era, the Manson Family killings of Sharon Tate and four others at the house she shared with her husband, Roman Polanski.”[1]
+New Yorker critic Richard Brody praises the film’s razor‑sharp period focus, noting, “The movie draws a very clear line regarding the end of that classic age: it’s set in 1969, at a time when the studios were in financial crisis owing to their trouble keeping up with the changing times, and its plot involves the event that’s widely cited as the end of an era, the Manson Family killings of Sharon Tate and four others at the house she shared with her husband, Roman Polanski.”

 9 Nightcrawler (2014)